yokolet/textblog/docs/SettingUpFacebookLogin.md

         The page should have the icon with the app name.
 To test again, remove the app and request `http://localhost:3000/server-side` again.
         Reload the apps and websites page, then the app will appear again.

+For now, the textblog app was setup on Facebook to use OAuth (Facebook Login).
+Next topic is about [Adding OAuth](./AddingOAuth.md).